-The new SMarts Advantage program has been created to provide a place for first year students to connect with and learn from senior students.
+The SMarts Peers program has been created to provide a place for first-year students to connect with and learn from senior students.
 New students will get the support necessary to have a successful and engaging first year, and gain new skills they can put to use for during the rest of their studies.

 • Virtual course on BrightSpace where we share tips and tools and send reminders of important academic dates and events

-• Scheduled workshops on issues relevant to anticipated first year challenges
+• Scheduled workshops on course material and first-year challenges

 What are the benefits?